atolab/cdds/docs/GettingStartedGuide/helloworld.rst

     ret = dds_delete (participant);

-Deleting the participant meant that the writer (which is its child) is deleted as well.
+All the entities that are created using the participant are also deleted.
+This means that deleting the participant will automatically the writer as well.